Diode-exe/pyvidcorrupt/README.md

 - `--mode shift` applies left or right bit shifting to random byte positions.
 - `--mode random` replaces random byte positions with random byte values.
 - `--chain` uses each generated output as the next iteration's input.

+## Disclaimer

+WARNING: This tool performs raw binary manipulation.
+It is designed to intentionally corrupt files.
+Always keep backups of your original clips, and be mindful of high volume when playing back corrupted audio.